Agricultural Assistance in Africa

 Creating a Value Chain through Increased Food Production

 The Nippon Foundation’s agricultural assistance in Africa began in response to the severe famine in Ethiopia in 1984.
 To counter the worst stage of the famine, emergency supplies were being airlifted from London, but this only provided temporary relief.
 Searching for a fundamental way of resolving Africa’s food problems, Ryoichi Sasakawa, the chairman of The Nippon Foundation at the time, firmly believed that more than “giving a fish,” the important thing is “to teach how to fish.”

 Roughly 80% of Africa’s population is smallholder farmers.
-Determined to help these farmers produce their own food, the Sasakawa Africa Association was set up in Switzerland in 1986 in cooperation with Dr. Norman Borlaug*1and former US president Jimmy Carter.
-This marked the launch of the Sasakawa Global 2000 (SG2000) initiative to teach farmers how to increase their production.
-Since then, SG2000 projects to support increased food production have been implemented in 14 countries,*2 mostly in sub-Saharan Africa.
+Determined to help these farmers produce their own food, the Sasakawa Africa Association (SAA) was set up in Switzerland in 1986 in cooperation with Dr. Norman Borlaug*1and former US president Jimmy Carter.
+This marked the launch of the Sasakawa Global 2000 (SG2000) program to teach farmers how to increase their production.
+Since then, SAA projects to support increased food production have been implemented in 15 countries,*2 in sub-Saharan Africa.

 The SG2000 program is supervised by world-class experts who act as country directors, and is carried out by extension agents from each country’s agriculture ministry.
 They visit farmers and provide technical guidance as well as small amounts of chemical fertilizer and improved seeds that are best suited to the soil.
 Almost all of these farmers have seen their yields increase by twofold to threefold over the 10 years after participating in the program.